FSchiltz/RawParser/README.md

 ## Roadmap
 - Complete support of DNG
-- Find a better name
+- Find a better app identity
-- Create a better icon
 - Translation in other language
 - History view with undo/redo
 - Presets